TheFausap/SVM-FJ/DESCRIB.md

 ### Integer arithmetic

-The ac, the registers r0 and r1 are 16bit wide so the integer arithmetic (unsigned) can store value between 0 and 65535 without overflow.
+The ac, the registers r0 and r1 are treated as 16bit wide in the VM memory (internally they are arbitrary wide) so the integer arithmetic (unsigned) can store value between 0 and 65535 without overflow.
 If the overflow occurs, other 16bit are available to calculate the remaining digits.
 The registry used is EV.
-If EV overflows, there is a dedicated EVAREA (8KB) where to store the ev numbers
+If EV overflows, there is a dedicated EVAREA (1024bits) to store the ev digits.